 - If you come to class without a book and/or a workbook, you will be considered absent.
 As a result, you will not be allowed to attend the class.

-- If you leave in the middle of the session (1 hour after the beginning of the session), you will be counted as half absent.
+- If you leave during the session, you will be counted absent.

 - You are neither allowed to skip the class nor leave in the middle of it for the sake of any other lecture since all English classes are synchronized with the other classes in all departments.
-If you leave the class to attend any other class than English, the day will be counted as an absence or half absence depending on the time when you leave.
+If you leave the class to attend any other class than English, the day will be counted as an absence.

 - If you are a graduating student or taking English (repeating the course) at a later term than your fellow students, then you will need to coordinate your class schedule with the Director of the ELC.
-In case conflict cannot be resolved, you will be advised to drop your English class and take it at a later time.
+In case conflict cannot be resolved, you will be advised to consider your enrollment on the course based on your priorities.

 - You will not be allowed early leaves unless it is an emergency.
 All emergency leaves need to be approved first from the Director of the ELC.

 - You will be excused for your absence only in case of presenting a written medical excuse from the university clinic.
-All medical excuses approved by the University clinic should be presented directly after your return to classes to the Student Affairs Representative.
+All medical excuses approved by the University clinic.
 Otherwise, you may be subject to receiving a warning.

-- You will also be excused for your absence in case you are traveling abroad.
-However, you will need to present your passport to prove your departure and arrival dates.
+- You will also be excused for your absence in case you are traveling abroad if your request is approved by the Vice President for Student Affairs.
+However, you will first need to present your passport to prove your departure and arrival dates through your faculty.

 - All books are available in the Copy Center located on the ground floor of the Faculty of Business and Administrative Building (Building D).

 - Once you register for your English course in the ELC, you will not be allowed to attend the class without both books (course book & work book).

 - If you were admitted to PUA in 2012 or earlier (e.g. 2011 or 2010), you will need to pay for the books.